mmcatdb/mmcat/documentation/content/en/userGuide/createSignature.md

 weight: 20
 ---

-Signatures are essential for almost all features of the MM-evocat framework because they are needed to specify morphisms.
+Signatures are essential for almost all features of the mmcat framework because they are needed to specify morphisms.
 A signature is determined by a sequence of integers, i.e. identifiers of base morphisms.
 But signature can be also defined as a sequence of objects.

 Because of the high importance of signatures, there is a specialized tool based on the graph display tool for creating them.